amponce/reddit-terminal/README.md

 - View posts from the front page or specific subreddits
 - Display comments in a threaded manner
 - Pagination for comments
-- Fallback to web scraping if API credentials are not available
+- Fallback to web scraping if API credentials are not available (This feature is currently blocked by Reddit)

 ## Prerequisites